Woodlands Community Board

 The average time commitment we ask for from trustees is around 6 hours per month.

-For more information and to register an interest in this role please email our Chair michael@woodlandscommunity.org.uk
+For more information and to register an interest in this role please email our Chair michael@woodlandscommunity.org.uk by Wednesday 21st May.

 Joining the Woodlands Community board is an opportunity to be a part of an active board that works closely with the team and volunteers in the delivery of the Trust’s mission and vision.
-Whist trustees tend to join because of an interest in one area of Woodlands work, they end up learning and gaining from exposure to the other areas of the Trust’s work.
+While trustees tend to join because of an interest in one area of Woodlands work, they end up learning and gaining from exposure to the other areas of the Trust’s work.
 Between the monthly board meetings, trustees can often be found helping in the community garden, attending Woodlands clear ups, popping into our community café or attending a film screening of our anti-racist library.
 The experience of being on a board, and gaining an understanding of issues around strategy, governance and funding, can also aid people looking to build a career in the charity sector.